 The Madill National Bank Of Madill

-The Madill National Bank Of Madill in Oklahoma printed $74,150 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1902 and stopped printing money in 1908, which equals a 7 year printing period.
-That is obviously a very short period of time.
-During its life, The Madill National Bank Of Madill issued 4 different types and denominations of national currency.
+The Madill National Bank Of Madill in Oklahoma printed $200,640 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1912 and stopped printing money in 1935, which equals a 24 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The Madill National Bank Of Madill issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The Madill National Bank Of Madill was located in Marshall County.
-It was assigned charter number 6365.
+It was assigned charter number 10286.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com